• About

 As you are driving into Asheville over the I-240W bridge, don’t miss the message from Ian the Painter and Ishmael…

-Graffiti is a large part of the River Arts District (RAD).
+Graffiti and urban art is a large part of the River Arts District (RAD).
 If you love Wynwood Walls in Miami, don’t skip over this part of Asheville.

 Most famous, you cannot miss the Asheville Silo — an old grain silo with an ever-changing slogan.
 Since we have moved to town, the silo has read “Stay Weird,” “Good Vibes,” “Stay Home,” and “Stay True.”